dzylikecode/VSCodeExt-docsify-Preview/README.md

   - Default value is `/docs/index.html`

+- `docsifyPreview.rightClickOpenInBrowser.enable`: right click will open the preview in browser if enable

+  - Default value is `true`

 ## Known Issues

 The scroll will be put at the wrong position when openning the `docsify Preivew` the first time.
 So you must scroll the markdown slightly to make the scroll at the right position.
 Hope this issue will be fixed in the future, and you are tolerant to this issue.